boolean-uk/tdd-bobs-bagels/domain-model.md

 When I go to checkout I'd like to know the total sum of the bagels in my basket.

 ## Noun & Verb
-Noun: price of each item
+Noun: price of each item, total sum
 Verb: see, before adding to basket

 ## Domain Model